ipvm-wg/northstar/README.md

 - blockchain or other global consensus mechanism
 - a web server framework

-IPVM's focus is on execution, networking, dataflow, and trust.
+IPVM focuses on execution, networking, dataflow, and trust.
 It is important to make the internals debuggable and friendly where possible, but only when it doesn't conflict with the core aim at this layer: efficiency and abstracting away distributed systems concerns.

-IPVM's primary focus is on machines and efficiency.
 Human-friendliness is important, but many human-oriented features should be pushed into higher layers.
 These may include high-level APIs, language integration, etc.

 # Design Principles